 - The Witch: Quinty

-- Everything's Better with Spinning: Spinning tiles allow you to crash into and destroy enemies without suffering Collision Damage or having to push them into a wall.
-The ballerina dolls also attack by spinning.
+- Everything's Better with Spinning: Attack Panels allow you to crash into and destroy enemies without suffering Collision Damage or having to push them into a wall.
+Tako dolls also attack by spinning.
 If attacked and destroyed while they spin in place but before they fall down, you can earn an easy extra life.

 - Game-Breaking Bug: You can crash the game completely and glitch out the characters if you flip the block to your right on the Sumo level boss fight right before the witch jumps up and throws magic at you.
 The sprites turn into mutated combinations of your arm sprite.